 Category Details Infrastructure Type Local Road Network Lead Responsibility SCC is the local Highway Authority for the borough, and is responsible for the maintenance, management and improvement of all publicly adopted highways.
 Transport for the London (TfL) is the Highway Authority for the areas outside the northerly boundary of the borough.
-Current Provision Main Networks: A244 which runs from Walton Bridge, through Walton, Hersham and Esher to the A3, and then continuing southwards to join the M25 at junction 9.
+Current Provision Main Networks: A244 is classified as a County Distributor Road which runs from Walton Bridge, through Walton, Hersham and Esher to the A3, and then continuing southwards to join the M25 at junction 9.
 A309 which runs from Hampton Court, through the 'Scilly Isles' at Weston Green, and then on through Hinchley Wood to join the A3 at Ditton Hill.
 A245 which runs from Byfleet in the west and Stoke D'Abernon through Cobham to join the A3 at Painshill.
 A317 which runs through Weybridge town centre, through Addlestone, to join the M25 at junction 11.
-Known Planned Provision LTP4 Delivery Plan will be published in 2022 and will set out the forward programme for delivery of LTP4 in more detail.
-The current programme of works for the local highways teams is set out in the Local Committee decision and action tracker within the Agenda pack for each meeting of the SCC Elmbridge Local Committee, links below in the key evidence base section.
-Future Provision/Local Plan Impact The council, in consultation with SCC and TfL has commissioned WSP to produce a Transport Assessment based on the sites for the draft Local Plan.
-The modeling of the sites has indicated a number of junctions on the Local Highway Network (LHN) that will need further mitigation schemes based on the impact of the projected growth of the draft Local Plan during either the AM or PM peak times, as many of the areas are at or near capacity.
-The schemes being proposed for mitigation measures of signalisation, in addition to the SRN scheme, are for the following key areas/junctions: B374 Brooklands Road / B372 St George's Avenue Priority Junction A317 Woodburn Hill / A320 St Peter's Way / A317
+Known Planned Provision LTP4 Delivery Plan was published in 2023 and sets out the forward programme for delivery of LTP4 in more detail.
+Surrey County Council LTP4 - Delivering our transport plan and measuring its success.
+Following the publication of LTP4, detailed schedules of improvements across the boroughs and districts are being developed.